 We can hardly imagine our everyday lives without messaging apps.
 They have become part of the daily routine, and it seems like these apps aren't going anywhere.
 There are many messaging apps on the market already.
 But you can still build a successful product that will succeed.

 What’s important before starting to develop a mobile messaging app is to prepare software requirements.
 Some development companies just skip this part, but that usually results in lost time and money.
 Without requirements, there’s a good chance that deadlines won’t be met and that the cost of messaging app development will increase.

 Successful software development starts when you not only have described the app’s features but also have properly written requirements.
 We often work with clients who want to implement messaging features in their apps or develop a messaging app.
 Before beginning development, we always start by collecting and analyzing product requirements.

-What are software product requirements?
+What software product requirements are

 There are different types of product requirements: business, functional, and non-functional.
 Business requirements typically answer how the product will address the needs of your company and its users.
 They also reveal the business model of the app and what problems it can solve.
 Functional requirements are about functionalities that will be implemented in the app.
 Non-functional requirements describe how these functionalities will be implemented.

 In this article, we only focus on functional requirements.
 In simple words, functional requirements are not ideas of how to solve problems or which technologies to use but rather are descriptions of software functionality.